 Sunny Jim’s Cave is one of the many unique things you can do on a trip to the coastal town of La Jolla.
 This fun attraction is a store that has a 143 step man-made tunnel built into it that heads down to a large sea cave below.
-Since the early 1900s, it has been giving visitors access to this excellent cave year-round.
+Since the early 1900s, it has been giving visitors access to this cave year-round.
 It is the only cave in La Jolla you can get to without traveling over water on a kayak.
 It has become a must visit spot in La Jolla, and in an area surrounded by expensive restaurants and upscale boutiques, it is a welcome bit of unusual.
+That being said, it is getting pretty pricy to visit.
 Here is all the information.

 - Open 10 AM-5 PM